hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 $ module spider fastqc
 ```

-Then we can load the FastQC module:
+Once we know which version we want to use (0.11.3), we can load the FastQC module:

 ```bash
 $ module load fastqc/0.11.3